 Recent studies have shown that teenage drug abuse may become more prevalent in adolescent girls than teenage boys for the first time.
-Teen girls are more likely to recognize the benefits of using drugs and drinking alcohol, making them more vulnerable to addiction or substance abuse.
+Teen girls are more likely to perceive benefits in using drugs and drinking alcohol, making them more vulnerable to addiction or substance abuse.
 What has not changed is the reason why girls abuse substances.
-The majority of adolescent females fall into addiction by way of self-medication or as a reaction to childhood trauma.
+Most adolescent females fall into addiction through self-medication or as a reaction to childhood trauma.
 Girls are also likely to turn to drugs or alcohol if they suffer from anxiety or depression.
-As a result, they need professional care from a drug addiction treatment program.
+Prescription pills, like opioid painkillers or anti-anxiety medicines, are often the first choice.
+As a result, they need professional care from a professional substance use treatment program, such as an opioid addiction treatment program.
 For more information, contact Women’s Recovery today at 833.754.0554.

 It is not uncommon for teenagers to experiment with drugs or alcohol.
 Testing the boundaries of illicit or prescription medication is on par with teen behavior.
 However, when experimentation leads to teenage drug abuse, this can put the young woman in danger.
 Teenage addiction in CO can happen for several reasons.